jonbrick/figma-plugin-theme-variables-mapper/PRD.md

 - Maintains proper light/dark mode references
 - Handles library variable imports asynchronously
 - Updates existing variables or creates new ones

+#### Variable Creation Process Results

+The plugin gracefully handles multiple outcomes:

+- **Created**: New variables successfully created with aliases
+- **Updated**: Existing variables updated with new references
+- **Removed**: Orphaned sentiment variables removed (Replace mode only)
+- **Failed**: Source variables not found - reported but don't stop processing

+**Important**: Failed imports (missing source variables) are expected when:

+- Opacity variants don't exist in the source library
+- Source collection doesn't contain all referenced variables
+- These failures are logged but don't prevent other variables from being processed

 ## User Interface